 Federal Work-Study Program

 The Federal Work-Study program provides employment opportunities in various offices on campus and in community service agencies to students who demonstrate financial need.
-If you qualify for the Federal Work-Study program at the University of Buffalo you may select from a variety of jobs to meet your interests, skills and career paths.
+If you qualify for the Federal Work-Study program at the University at Buffalo you may select from a variety of jobs to meet your interests, skills and career paths.
 You will be paid at an hourly rate and receive paychecks every two weeks for the hours worked.
 Federal Work-Study will not be credited to your student account.

 Federal Work-Study eligibility is determined each year as a result of early application of the Free Application for Federal Student Aid (FAFSA) and your financial need.
 Funding levels and number of positions are limited, so positions are not guaranteed from one year to the next.
 To qualify for the Federal Work-Study program you must:

 - File your FAFSA (Free Application for Federal Student Aid) beginning on October 1.

 - Accept the Federal Work-Study award, if offered, in HUB Student Center.

 Students looking for on-campus employment should check postings in Bullseye powered by Handshake.
 UB offices and departments will post available positions as needed.
 We encourage you to apply for a position even if you are not offered a work-study financial aid award.

 You will only be able to work for one department through this program.